-It is a general rule of An agreement that the law will enforce. law that only those people who are A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to the contract (e.g. where the contract is in writing, only those who signed the contract) are bound by it and may seek redress from each other if something goes wrong with the contract.
+It is a general rule of contract law that only those people who are party to the contract (e.g. where the contract is in writing, only those who signed the contract) are bound by it and may seek redress from each other if something goes wrong with the contract.
 Most commonly, contracts ‘go wrong’ because one of the parties breaches the contract.

-There are many things that can be done to resolve a breach of contract Failing to do what was agreed in a contract..
+There are many things that can be done to resolve a breach of contract.
 The most important things to remember are:

 - make a complaint and demand the situation be remedied at the earliest opportunity;